vinil-v/cyclecloud-adauth/README.md

 **Pre-Requisites:**
 1. [CycleCloud](https://learn.microsoft.com/en-us/azure/cyclecloud/qs-install-marketplace?view=cyclecloud-8) must be installed and running (CycleCloud 8.0 or later).
 2. [Windows Active Directory](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/deploy/install-active-directory-domain-services--level-100-) must be configured and running.
+3. Active Directory should be reachable to all the nodes in the cluster and required ports should be opened for authentication.
-3. Supported OS version : CentOS 7 / RHEL7 / Alma Linux 8 / Ubuntu 18.04
+4. Supported OS version : CentOS 7 / RHEL7 / Alma Linux 8 / Ubuntu 18.04

 **Configuring the Project**
 1. Open a terminal session in CycleCloud server with the CycleCloud CLI enabled.